brasov2de/ColorfulOptionsetGrid/README.md

 The family of ColorfulOptionset Controls has a new member: ColorfulOptionsetGrid.
 Using this control, you can show the OptionsSets using the colors customized using the standard experience.
 The Grid is not limited to showing the color "with a dot".
 You can choose from different possibities: with/no icon of your choice, whowing a border or a filled box.
+Starting with the release 8, the ColorfulOptionsetGrid works also for Boolean/TwoOptions and for MultiSelectOptionset/MultiSelectPicklist.

 ![ColorfulOptionsetGrid](./Docs/img/ColorfulOptionsetGrid.png)
 ![ColorfulOptionsetGrid](./Docs/img/ColorfulOptionsetGrid.gif)